 - (1) Accessory buildings will be clearly incidental and complementary to the use of the main building and will be contained on the same lot. - (2) Notwithstanding Paragraph (1), at its discretion, Council can permit an accessory building to be located on a different lot than the main building.
+In such an occurrence, Council will stipulate the conditions under which it will allow the accessory building.

-- (3) No truck, bus, semi-trailer, freight container, or other vehicle body shall be used as an accessory building. - (4) No accessory building shall be erected upon an easement. - (5) No self-contained apartment or other type of dwelling unit will be permitted in an accessory building. - (6) Except where it is located on a separate lot or in accordance with Paragraph (7), no accessory building or part thereof shall project closer to the front street line than the main building. - (7) Notwithstanding Paragraph (6), Council in its discretion may approve an accessory building in the front yard of the main building where it determines that special limitations or circumstances exist and where it has notified neighbours and duly considered any comments or objections received. - (8) Unless otherwise set out in Schedule C, the minimum separation between an accessory building and any other building will be 3.0 metres. - (9) The minimum setback of an accessory building from all property lines will be 1.0 metre.
+- (3) No truck, bus, semi-trailer, freight container, or other vehicle body shall be used as an accessory building. - (4) No accessory building shall be erected upon an easement. - (5) No self-contained apartment or other type of dwelling unit will be permitted in an accessory building. - (6) Except in accordance with Paragraph (7), no accessory building or part thereof shall project closer to the front street line than the main building. - (7) Notwithstanding Paragraph (6), Council in its discretion may approve an accessory building closer to the front street line than main building where it determines that special limitations or circumstances exist and where it has notified neighbours and duly considered any comments or objections received. - (8) Unless otherwise set out in Schedule C, the minimum separation between an accessory building and any other building will be 3.0 metres. - (9) The minimum setback of an accessory building from the side and rear property line will be 1.0 metres.